thephpleague/uri/README.md

 * The `$whence` argument specify where to include the appended data;
 * The `$whence_index` argument specify the `$whence` index if it is present more than once in the object;

-*When using the `remove*` methods and the pattern is present multiple times only the first match found is removed*
+*When using the `removePath` and the `removeHost` methods, if the pattern is present multiple times only the first match found is removed*

 ```php
 $url3 = $url2->modifyQuery(['query' => 'value']);